fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

 - Tests must live under fake-api-tests/, be named *.spec.ts, and call exactly one parameterless scenario method.
 - Every `it` title must follow: METHOD PATH - expectation (see GUIDE 4.1).
  - Assertions must be schema-driven per GUIDE 5.1 (assert required fields, types, enums, nested object fields, array item shape, numeric bounds, ordering, and pagination when applicable).

+Note on server-managed timestamps: If schemas show `createdAt` and `modifiedAt` (or similar) in `openapi.json`, do NOT include those fields in request bodies.
+They are server-handled.
+Scenario services must not set `createdAt`/`modifiedAt` in request payloads; you may assert their presence/format in responses but avoid exact equality checks with client-side times.

 Additional mandate (must follow): Cover every endpoint in `openapi.json`
 - For this experiment you MUST cover every endpoint listed in `openapi.json`.
 For each endpoint, add a core service method (if missing), a scenario method, and a single `.spec.ts` test.
 If an endpoint cannot be exercised in this environment, add a short TODO test explaining why (see GUIDE.md for the exemption format).